Estimated Read Time: 8 Minutes

 - Are you doing all these things now?

 - If not, are you willing to do them yourself or hire or contract someone to do them for you?

 - Are you open, honest and forthcoming?
 Are you willing to share your opinions, expertise, and knowledge in the form of exceptional content?

 - Does that information exist today or are you going to have to create it?

 - Are you a good writer?
-Are you willing to hire or contract a good writer?
+Do you have time to write?
+If not, are you willing to hire or contract the services of a good writer?